kakwa/pygraph_redis/README.md

 Graph navigation
 ----------------

-To navigate inside the graph, you have two function:
+To navigate inside the graph, you have two functions:

 ```python
 #get the predecessors of 'm2'